-A student must complete and submit to the Office of the Registrar a 'Request to Enroll in a Course at Another Institution' form in order to receive credit for offcampus courses not administered by The King's University College.
+A student must complete and submit to the Registration and Student Finance Office a 'Request to Enroll in a Course at Another Institution' form in order to receive credit for off-campus courses not administered by The King's University.

 Up to 15 credits may be applied to a student's program for successful completion of one of the following offcampus programs.
 Interested students should see the faculty contact person named in the description of the program they are interested in for further details about cost.

 A student will be expected to take at least 50% of their major/first concentration, or minor/second concentration courses at King's.
 Also, each student must normally take at least 18 credits of the last 30 credits in the program at King's.